(Last updated on January 12th, 2022)

 Winner: Wix.
 Wix has a slightly upper edge over Webflow due to greater support options, 24/7 support, and huge Help Centre as opposed to limited support hours of Webflow.

 Wix is the absolute winner of Webflow vs Wix comparison as it prevails over its competitor in almost all categories we evaluated.
-Wix is without a doubt easier to use, provides high-end functionality, a huge app market, along with a supportive knowledge base.
+Wix is without a doubt easier to use, provides high-end functionality, a huge app market, along a supportive knowledge base.

 Not only does it provide comparatively excellent blogging and eCommerce tools, but also offers all of it at an affordable cost.
 This makes Wix a better option for beginners and experts while Webflow is best for web professionals and designers who want complete creative freedom.